Data Centers in Groningen

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Groningen are well-positioned to serve the region's prominent energy, agriculture, and life sciences sectors.
-Proximity to the University of Groningen and related research parks facilitates collaboration and access to a skilled talent pool.
+- Proximity To Key Business Districts: Data centers in Groningen are positioned to serve the region's key industries, including energy, agricultural technology, and research from the University of Groningen.

 Natural Disaster Risk